 How do I take the next step once I’ve accepted a quote?

-Further, you should also do background checks on the suppliers that provided the quotations:
+Further, you should also do additional checks on the suppliers:

 1. Can they comply with the safety standards in your market?